elementspay/Elements-iOS-Demo/README.md

           customerId: nil
         )
       ],
-      // Optional if you want to take fall back to stripe
+      // Optional if you want to take fall back to Stripe tokenization
-      //if elements tokenization failed
+      // if elements tokenization failed
       stripePublishableKey: stripeTestKey
     )
 )